Better-HPC/auto-rest/docs/getting_started/launching.md

 ## Customizing Application Info

-The application title and version number are both configurable at runtime.
+The API name and version number are both configurable at runtime.
 These values are reflected across multiple endpoints, including the dynamically generated OpenAPI documentation.
-By default, the application title is set to `Auto-REST` and the version is set to the current Auto-REST version.
+By default, the API title is set to `Auto-REST` and the version is set to the current Auto-REST version.

 !!! example "Example: Customizing Application Info"

-    Use the `--app-title` and `--app-version` arguments to customize the application name and version.
+    Use the `--app-title` and `--app-version` arguments to customize the API name and version.

     ```shell
     auto-rest --app-title "My Application Name" --app-version 1.2.3 ...